GuildWorks/titech-2023/docs/Adalo1/Adalo1-en.md

 ![w:900px](images/dev-tool-of-chat-app.png)

 ---
-## Let's use a template application
+## Try template application
-- First of all, let's try to operate the Chat app that we just selected to see how the application created by Adalo works.
+- First of all,  try to operate the Chat app template to see how the application created by Adalo works.
 - Click the Preview button in the upper right corner of the screen

 ![w:1100px](images/preview-button.png)

 ---
 - The preview screen will be launched.
-- Let's try to operate the Chat application together!
+- Let's operate the Chat application together!
 ![w:800px](images/chat-app-preview.png)

 ---
-- Let's sign up.
+- Sign up.
-  -  write down your Email and Password (we'll use them later).
+  -  Enter your Email and Password (remember them so that you can use again later).
 ![bg 50% right](images/chat-app-signup.png)

 ---
 - The list is empty because no conversation has taken place yet
-- Let's press the + button at the bottom right of the screen
+-  Press the + button at the bottom right of the screen.
 ![bg 50% right](images/chat-app-no-conversation.png)

 ---
-- It looks like you can't Chat because you just created the app and there are no other users.
+- It looks like you can't chat because you just created the app and there are no other users.
 ![bg 50% right](images/no-other-chat-app-user.png)

 ---
 - Let's share the app you created with others and have a conversation with them.
-- Close Preview mode with the X button in the upper left corner, and click SHARE in the menu!
+- Close Preview mode with the x button in the upper left corner, and click SHARE in the menu.

 ![w:1100px](images/share-button.png)

 ---
-- Click on the SHARE APP button and select COPY LINK
+- Click on the SHARE APP button and select COPY LINK.
-- Post the copied link to Slack so that all participants can see it!
+- Post the copied link to Slack so that all students can see it.

 ![w:800px](images/share-chat-app.png)

 ---
-- Click on a link posted by someone else to signup for their app and send them a message!
+- Click on a links posted in slack to signup for their app and send them a message.
-  - You'll see the creator of the app (and the other subscribers) in the list of users!
+  - You'll see the creator of the app (and other students) in the list of users!
 ![bg 50% right](images/start-conversation.png)

 ---
 - (Around the time when the message would have been sent to everyone's apps,) Display the Preview screen of your app again.
-  - You should have received a message, so click on it to view it!
+  - You should have received a message, so click on it to check it!
 ![w:800px](images/preview-got-new-message.png)

 ---